Royal Caribbean fleet

 2021-2022: from San Juan, Empress OTS cruises on 7-night itineraries visiting Virgin Gorda BVI, Barbados and Grenada *St George’s).
 7-night itineraries from NYC-Bayonne go to Bermuda (summer 2021) and select sailings visit Quebec City and New England, and from Montreal are offered 10- and 11-night Canadian roundtrips.

 operates on Bahama cruises to Nassau and Coco Cay (3-day and 4-day round-trips).

-In 2019-2020 season Enchantment of the Seas sails 4- and 5-night itineraries from Galveston to various destinations in Mexico.
+In 2020 Enchantment OTS sails 4- and 5-night itineraries from Galveston to various destinations in Mexico.

 operates on South Pacific Islands itineraries (Fiji, New Caledonia, Vanuatu) and also on Cruises to Nowhere (out of Sydney AU).

-2019-2020: Explorer of the Seas returns to the United States with 5-night Western Caribbean and 9-night Southern Caribbean itineraries sailing from Miami FL.
+In 2020 Explorer OTS returns to the USA with 5-night Western Caribbean and 9-night Southern Caribbean itineraries sailing from Miami FL.
 The ship is back to Europe in 2020 with Greek Isles cruises out of Rome.
 Explorer also offers 12-night Holy Land itinerary.

 operates on 7-day round-trips to Eastern Caribbean (Labadee Haiti, Puerto Rico, St Maarten, St Kitts) and Western Caribbean (Costa Maya and Cozumel Mexico, Jamaica, Grand Cayman, Belize, Roatan).